 This island is large, with plenty of water, and grows everything, and the surrounding sea has plenty of fish.
 This island is the size of Georgia and is one of the largest of the Caribbean islands, behind Cuba and Jamaica.

-Setting down with a bump on a wet runway, this ninth Scotttreks trek, has begun, for real.
+Setting down with a bump, on a wet runway, this ninth Scotttreks trek, has begun.

 I’ll be stepping back into history this trip, jumping into the Unesco certified Colonial Zone in Santo Domingo where Spain established its beachhead in the New World.

 Landing, my travel notebook is empty, waiting to be filled.

 Some of what fills Scotttreks is by choice; but the rest is up to fate and the travel God’s.

 Where my attention goes is what I write about and photograph, and what draws my attention usually doesn’t have lots of bells and whistles.